JacketOfWater/SpringBoot-Jenkins/README.md

 Name one jenkins and one app

-Open ports 22, 8080 on both with a firewall rule
+Open ports 22, 8080 on both with a firewall rule do not read this

 --------------------------------------------------------------------------------